 - You pay for what you use by using PaaS.

-- AWS Elastic Beanstalk, Lambda, Azure WebApps, Functions, Azure SQL DB, Cloud SQL DB, and Oracle Cloud Oracle Database Cloud Service are examples of PaaS.
+- AWS’s Elastic Beanstalk, Lambda, Azure’s WebApps, Functions, Azure SQL DB, Cloud SQL DB, and Oracle Cloud’s Oracle Database Cloud Service are examples of PaaS.

-- Software as a Service (SaaS) is a cloud computing model that provides software applications over the internet rather than as a one-time purchase or license fee installation on a local computer hard drive / server etc.
+- Software as a Service (SaaS) provides software applications over the internet rather than as a one-time purchase or license fee installation on a local computer hard drive / server etc.

 - SaaS is a pricing model for software where the vendor develops application software for usage on a subscription basis.

 - The best benefit of using Saas is when you use a SaaS provider, you don’t have to worry about service maintenance or underlying infrastructure management.